programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ### Image requirements

->Acceptable formats include `jpeg`, `png`, `gif`, or `bmp`.
+> Acceptable formats include `jpeg`, `png`, `gif`, or `bmp`.
 Images must have a minimum size of 50 x 50 pixels, and a maximum size of 4 MB.
 Images with higher contrast and clear handwriting work better than images that are difficult to read or contain fragments of letters.
 Try a sample of images before starting a large transcription project.
 Azure Cognitive services will send the image to Microsoft for processing, so remember to respect any restrictions on use or transmission when working with images or text.

 ### Project 1: Working with an image found online

 This section will allow you to transcribe handwriting from an image found online, which requires the image's URL.
-For this example, we'll use `http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg`.
-This is an image from the 1917 wartime diary of [Captain William Andrew White](http://www.biographi.ca/en/bio/white_william_andrew_16E.html):[^1]
+For this example, we'll use [`https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/transcribe-handwritten-text-with-python-and-azure/td_00044_b2.jpg`](/assets/transcribe-handwritten-text-with-python-and-azure/td_00044_b2.jpg)[^1].

 {% include figure.html filename="captain-white-diary.jpeg" alt="Visual description of figure image" caption="Figure 8.
 A page from Captain White's diary" %}